About Steve Pavlina

 A Beautiful Circle

 In 2007 Hay House approached me about doing a book deal, and in 2008 my book Personal Development for Smart People was published.
 The book hit the Amazon.com top 100 list 3 months before it was released, just from the pre-orders.
-Since then it has been translated into a dozen different languages, including Romanian and Bulgarian.
+Since then it has been translated into a dozen different languages, including Russian, Romanian, and Bulgarian.

 As a result of that book deal, I ended up speaking at Hay House's I Can Do It!
 Conference twice.
 So my vision of being the guy on the stage literally came true.
 I opened those talks by sharing this story with the audience, and I could tell that people found it inspiring.
 At one of the speakers' dinners, I had the opportunity to meet Dr. Wayne Dyer and to personally thank him for inspiring me.
 Isn't it beautiful what's possible when we follow our hearts and do what we love?

-Since I began blogging in 2004, I've written more than 1000 articles.
+Since I began blogging in 2004, I've written more than 1200 articles.
 That's enough to fill 25-30 books.
 In 2010 I relinquished my copyrights and donated all of my articles (as well as my podcasts) to the public domain.
-This includes any new articles I write as well.
+This includes the new articles I write as well.
 So now you have as much right to all of this content as I do.
 This means you're free to translate it, republish it, or even repackage and sell it.
 If you search for my name on Amazon.com, you'll see that lots of people have already released products based on my work.
 My desire is to help spread conscious growth ideas far and wide, so I consider this a win-win arrangement, even when people make money off my content.

 My Philosophy of Personal Growth